Healthcare Team Communication Tools to Reduce Nurse Burnout

 LiveProcess healthcare communication and coordination tools allow users and message recipients to choose their mode of sending and receiving notifications—email, SMS, fax, voice, pager, or a combination.
 Every nurse can communicate and collaborate in the mode in which each is most fluent – lowering stress, making the job easier, and reducing nurse burnout.

-See concrete examples of how LiveProcess supports nurses and staff coordinators in these two case studies:
+See concrete examples of how LiveProcess supports nurses and staff coordinators in these two customer stories:

 - Structured Communications Improve Emergency Response and Day-to-Day Operations